 After Chandigarh, the road will get smooth again until Kiratpur Sahib after which you will get your first sight of the hills.
 From here on, initially, the roads will be terrible and then will remain a mix of bad and average until Mandi.
 This part of the journey will easily take about 4—5 hours.

 Mandi to Prashar Lake

 Prashar Lake is located at a distance of about 55 kilometers from Mandi.
 The route will be Mandi – Bijani – Kamand – Baggi – Prashar Lake.
-Condition of this road will heavily depend on your time of travel but it will be just about average at its best.
+The condition of this road will heavily depend on your time of travel but it will be just about average at its best.

 Kullu to Prashar Lake via Bajaura

-70-80% of the people coming to the lake follow the above mentioned route via Mandi.
-There is however another road from Kullu which also can be used to reach Prashar Lake if you were coming from Manali side.
+70-80% of the people coming to the lake follow the above-mentioned route via Mandi.
+There is however another road from Kullu which also can be used to reach Prashar Lake if you were coming from the Manali side.